 Accessibility statement for Pay a DVLA Fine

-This website is run by Driver and Vehicle Licensing Agency (DVLA).
+This website is run by DVLA.
 We want as many people as possible to be able to use this website.
-For example, that means you should be able to:
+For example, you should be able to:

 • listen to most of the website using a screen reader (including the most recent versions of JAWS, NVDA and VoiceOver)